TrebledJ/trebledj.github.io/content/posts/ctf/hitcon23/2023-09-20-hitcon-2023-the-blade.md

 Let’s start by running the binary.
 We can get a feel by navigating the program with `help` and other commands.

-Turns out we’re given a C2 (Command and Control) interface which sends shellcodes.
+Turns out we’re given a C2 (Command and Control) interface which sends shellcode.
 Imagine we control a compromised machine.
 By running a malicious shellcode, we can trigger a reverse shell to our server, so that we can easily send more commands from the server.

 Anyhow, we can start the server with: